- Military Life Cycle

 Examples of behavior that may indicate your partner’s misuse of technology include:

 - Unwanted tracking of your location.
-Many apps, including fitness apps and social media apps, share your location.
-If your partner is tracking your location when you don’t want them to be, this could be considered stalking or controlling behavior.
+Many apps, including fitness and social media apps, share your location.
+If your partner is tracking your location when you don’t want them to, this could be considered stalking or controlling behavior.

 - Unwanted sharing.
 Your partner should not be sharing texts, images or videos from you without your consent.

 - Emotional abuse.
-Does your partner talk about you or to you in a negative or insulting way on social media, via text or through messaging apps?
-Do they send you messages that sound negative, insulting or even like threats?
-Are you afraid of not responding immediately to your partner’s texts, calls, emails or messages?
-This behavior may be emotional abuse, or an indication of bullying or harassment.
+Does your partner talk to you or about you on social media in a negative or insulting way?
+Are you afraid of not immediately responding to their texts or other messaging?
+This may be a sign of emotional abuse, bullying or harassment.

 - Privacy violations.
 Even within a relationship, each partner has the right to privacy.
-Sharing of passwords, texts, phone calls and social media accounts should be consensual, with both parties agreeing to the sharing.
-Demanding to know your passwords, checking your phone logs or reading your personal messages, are all signs of possessiveness and controlling behavior.
-For more information, read this article on privacy and your cell phone.
+The sharing of passwords, texts, phone calls and social media accounts should be consensual.
+For more information, read this article on cellphone safety.